 Within the blockchain network reside nodes that act as the actual transaction validators.
 The presence of nodes explains the decentralized nature of cryptocurrencies since no single entity owns the system.

-In essence, the mechanisms use different procedures but aim to achieve one goal; to validate every detail recorded on the public ledger is legitimate.
-This segment intends to highlight the two main mechanisms available on a crypto network, namely, the Proof of Work and Proof of Stake protocols.
+In essence, the mechanisms use different procedures but aim to achieve one goal; to validate that every detail recorded on the public ledger is legitimate.
+This segment intends to highlight the two main mechanisms available on a crypto network: the Proof of Work and Proof of Stake protocols.

 Proof of Stake

-The Proof of Stake mechanism, popularly dubbed as PoS, is a consensus procedure whereby users become block validators depending on the number of coins he/she owns.
+The Proof of Stake mechanism, popularly dubbed as PoS, is a consensus procedure whereby users become block validators depending on the number of coins they own.
 Blocks are the transactional details of the specific digital asset.

-Hence, if you own a significant amount of coins, the chances of becoming a node operator are bigger.
+Hence, if you own a significant number of coins, the chances of becoming a node operator are higher.
 PoS systems do not participate in creating new digital currencies.
 Instead, the stakers verify the already minted coins used in a transaction and secure their rewards with the transaction charges.

 Since there are no mining procedures in the PoS system, users save massive amounts of energy, making it a greener transaction validation method.
 On top of that, the transactional procedure processes are completed much faster as it doesn’t need to involve all stakers when verifying transactions.

-This aspect alone improves the overall scalability levels of digital currencies adopting the PoS protocol.
-On the contrary, PoS procedures face various criticisms and end up affecting the reputation of a cryptocurrency.
+This aspect improves the overall scalability levels of digital currencies adopting the PoS protocol.
+But, on the contrary, PoS procedures face various criticisms and end up affecting the reputation of a cryptocurrency.

 One instance involves a malicious player buying massive amounts of coins to dominate over other system stakers.
-The other demerit comes in when the same malicious user verifies illegitimate transactions for personal gains.
-Before you know it, cases of money laundering and financial losses surface the entire crypto space.
+The other demerit comes when the same malicious user verifies illegitimate transactions for personal gain.
+Before you know it, cases of money laundering and financial losses surface in the entire crypto space.

 On the bright side, most digital asset platforms decided not to overlook the problem, which led them to introduce a solution.
-In a bid to combat these challenges, most cryptocurrencies set up a standard provision whereby rogue nodes may lose their staked coins or get banned from any staking activity in the future.
+To combat these challenges, most cryptocurrencies set up a standard provision whereby rogue nodes may lose their staked coins or be banned from future staking activity.

 On a Proof of Work (PoW) platform, validators handling transactions are not stakers but miners.
-To validate transactions in a PoW system, miners must have heavy equipment capable of sustaining an intensive energy amount.
+To validate transactions in a PoW system, miners must have heavy equipment to sustain an intensive energy amount.